All North Carolinians age 5 and older are eligible to be vaccinated.

 Service Area: Durham, Orange, Chatham, and Randolph counties

-Financial Resilience Center: Set up through the National Disability Institute to help people with disabilities and chronic health conditions through the financial difficulties of COVID-19.
+Set up through the National Disability Institute to help people with disabilities and chronic health conditions build financial resilience and navigate through challenging times.

 Customer Service Number: 888-737-0259